john-bagiliko/Django-Projects/README.md

 https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial

 Create your database:
-as
+that is,
-login to mysql and create a database as
+login to mysql and create a database using:

 mysql> CREATE DATABASE database_name;